Guide

 Ensure the geographical coverage of the PSP and acquirer you are considering supports your target markets.

-Equally important is the approach to security, as the payment terminal must adhere to industry standards and implement robust security measures, safeguarding sensitive payment information and fostering customer trust.
+Equally important is the approach to security: the payment terminal must adhere to industry standards and implement robust security measures to safeguard sensitive payment information and foster customer trust.

 Consider payment terminals with intuitive interfaces that provide clear instructions and ease of use for your EV drivers for a positive customer experience.